bgbg/gorelik.net/_posts/2020/2020-05-19-why-it-burns-when-you-p-and-other-statistics-rants-2.md

 layout: "post"
 ---

-Do you sometimes Google for something only to find stuff written by yourself?<br>I teach a course called "data-based decision making."
+Do you sometimes Google for something only to find stuff written by yourself?
+I teach a course called "data-based decision making."
 While googling for examples of statistics misuse, I stumbled upon an interesting blog post that I wrote about one and a half years ago.

 The post is so good; I decided to post it again.